awwaiid/repl-looper/README.md

   * Another recording mode should be that you select the step and THEN record the event, like a step sequencer instead of a loop recorder
   * A similar record mode would be you have one event and then you place it at different steps of different loops!
 Even MORE like a sequencer. snare kick snare kick
   * Got visualizing a loop+events working on the grid
+* 2021-10-23
+  * Couple things over the week -- one big one is that now you can grid button press to manually trigger events!
+This worked WAY better than I expected.
+I think because the engine is non-blocking, with simple note playing it is very responsive and you can play multiple notes at once and all that
+  * Also doing the `load` right on a string all the time seems fine so far.
+If need be I can cache the resulting function later
+  * I've now moved the loop-recording over to lua, which should let us go a bit meta (triggeirng recording/playback from within a recording loop, for example)
+  * Got more than one loop recording and playback!
+And made cool single-letter shortcuts.
+So you start right off with a..h (8 loops) ready to go
+  * Hmm.
+If I'm playing back a loop and recording a loop at the same time ...
+I think right now it'll record the playback.
+Feedback loop.
+Probably a cool mode, but would be a weird default
+  * OK, I made a new loop flag called `record_feedback` that decides what to do there, default false.
+Manually triggered events look the same as hand-typed ones currently

 # Ideas